gmartijn/mcp-quality-audit/calculation.md

 ---

-## TL;DR (for busy humans and thirsty cacti)
+## TL;DR (for busy humans and caffeinated raccoons)
 We grade an MCP server on **five things** (0–100 each), mix them with **weights**, get an **overall score**, then translate that into a **risk rating**:
-**Very Low → Low → Medium → High → Critical**.
+**Low → Medium → High → Critical**.
-High score = chill.
-Low score = nope.
+High score = relax.
+Low score = maybe hide under your desk.

 ---

 ## The Five Ingredients (chef’s kiss)
 1. **Publisher Trust** — Does the namespace look verified and does the GitHub org seem like real adults are in charge?
 2. **Security Posture** — Any “security/CVE” drama in issues?
 Any *oopsie* secrets in code?
-(We do a small regex sniff.
-We’re nosy, not creepy.)
+(We do a regex sniff.
+Nosy, not creepy.)
 3. **Maintenance** — When was the last commit?
-Fresh code is like fresh bread: smells better and grows less mold.
+Are there real humans contributing?
+Fresh repos smell like fresh bread.
 4. **License** — MIT/Apache/BSD/MPL: ⭐⭐⭐⭐⭐.
 GPL/AGPL/LGPL: “depends on policy.”
-Unknown license: side‑eye.
+No license: side-eye and a sigh.
-5. **Privacy Signal** — Do docs even whisper “privacy”, “GDPR”, or “EU data”?
-It’s a hint, not legal advice.
+5. **Privacy Signal** — README mentions “privacy”, “GDPR”, or “EU data”?
+Homepage links a privacy policy?
+It’s a vibe check, not legal advice.
 (We’re a script, not your lawyer.)

 Each gets a score from **0–100**.
 We don’t argue with you; we just judge silently.